mjcaisse/cppnow-website/src/pages/location/lodging.md

 A resort fee ($20 per night) and tax (11.3%) will be added to each night's reservation.

+Use the [online registration system]({{site.online_link_for_Meadows_reservation}}) for this event, or call 1 (800) 452-4240, to schedule your room.
+Remember, registration begins Sunday afternoon, and the conference proper begins on Monday morning.

   {% when 'was' %}